See the Series Introduction for Just Tao It, Part I: HERE

 Used, it is never spent.

 There’s a systems-thinking phrase often attributed to W. Edwards Deming: every system is perfectly designed to get the results it gets.
-If we don’t like the results, we don’t get to blame the output.
-We have to look at the system.
+If the results disturb us, eventually attention has to shift toward the structure generating them.
+Human beings will never navigate that perfectly.
+That’s part of Let-Go.
+At the same time, the responsibility to remain sufficiently attentive still matters.
+That’s the Care.

 Heaven and earth make no distinction.